Blog post

 • All bets are off for plugins outside the Marketplace and especially so for plugins with unusual installation steps.
 They can considerably increase the risk to your delivery pipeline.

-If you're currently using plugins in your SonarQube instance, now might be a good time to run an audit and make sure you still really need each one.
+If you're currently using plugins in your SonarQube Server instance, now might be a good time to run an audit and make sure you still really need each one.
 As BiteGarden itself put it:

 Plugins are very powerful, they can change the behaviour of almost any part of your SonarQube™ platform.
 For this reason, it is very important to check the safety of the plugins and always be aware of who is the author.